Despite its tropical nature, growing a bromeliad plant indoors is easy.

 This tropical bromeliad plant produces offsets -- called pups -- near the base of the plant.
 Pot up these pups when they are at least 5 months old.
 You'll have an ongoing collection of beautiful bromes.

-Air Plant is a species of Tillandsia.
-What sets this species apart is its ability to grow virtually anywhere because of its shallow roots.
+Air Plants are species of Tillandsia.
+What sets these tropical tree-dwellers apart are their ability to grow virtually anywhere because of their shallow roots.

-Grow it in a seashell, as shown here, or mount the plant on a wreath or a piece of driftwood.
+Grow it in a seashell, or mount the plant on a wreath or a piece of driftwood.
 Or you can simply tuck an air plant into a small cup or vase.
+Get as creative as you want -- the possibilities are limited only to your imagination.

 Pink Quill gets its name from the plume of bright pink bracts that last for months.
 It typically blooms in summer when violet-blue flowers emerge from between the bracts.